-Author of a dozen books, inventor of the first method patent for canine rehabilitation, founder of two businesses, faculty for an international canine rehabilitation training program and physical therapist for one of the premier veterinary teaching hospitals in the nation...
+Sasha is the author of a dozen books, inventor of the first method patent for canine rehabilitation, founder of Canine Rehab Shop, faculty Canine Rehabilitation Institute and physical therapist for Colorado State University Teaching Hospital.

 Books: co-authored The Healthy Way to Stretch Your Dog, A Physical Therapy Approach (Dogwise Publishing, Wenatchee, Washington); a book based on her patented stretching method, straight plane stabilized stretching for animals.
 In 2009 the book won the Maxwell Award for Best Health and Care Book.
 She and her co-author went on to produce the DVD of The Healthy Way to Stretch Your Dog in 2010.
 Her next book, Canine Cross Training, Building Balance, Strength and Endurance in Your Dog, was released in 2013 and won the Eukaneuba Best Health Book in 2014.
 Over the next few years she released five self-published clinical rehabilitation manuals including The Complete Conditioning Program, Home Exercises, Home Exercise Programs, Treatment Protocols and the Canine Rehabilitation Treatment Library.
 She is also a contributing author for the rehabilitation text books, the Canine Sports Medicine and Rehabilitation (Wiley-Blackwell 2013) and the upcoming Veterinary Orthotics and Prosthetics (Wiley-Blackwell).